zpnoob/tp/docs/UserGuide.md

 Format: `tag INDEX t/TAG_NAME [t/TAG_NAME]...`

-* Changes the tags of the person at the specified `INDEX`.
+* Changes the tags of the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `tag_name` must be  Alphanumeric and spaces allowed.
     * Maximum 30 characters.